OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 ## Connecting Jira Cloud and Octopus Deploy

-This integration uses the [Octopus Deploy plugin for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and the following section describes how to connect and configure Octopus Deploy and Jira Cloud.
+This integration uses the Octopus Deploy plugin for Jira that's available from the [Atlassian Marketplace]](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and the following section describes how to connect and configure Octopus Deploy and Jira Cloud.
 If you are using Jira Server, see [Connecting Jira Server and Octopus Deploy](#jira-server).

 ![Jira Deployments](jira-deployment.png "width=500")